wp-plugins/events-manager-extended/readme.txt

 = 4.0.2 =
 * Improvement: when adding a registration in the backend, you can now only choose from events that have RSVP activated
+* Improvement: when the setting "Max number of spaces to book" is empty, it is now ignored